 - they used a chemical to reduce the smell of the dead and dying bodies

 - they used thick, sharp tree bark to cut victims’ throats

-- babies were thrown against a particular tree to kill them
+- babies were thrown against a tree to kill them

 - a loudspeaker was used to project the moaning sounds of death

 - the site was previously a Chinese cemetery

 - this is only one of many killing fields in Cambodia

 Sorry.
 Not much more to get through.
 In 1979 the killing field was discovered and liberated.
 The large stupa there houses bones of the deceased, sorted into bone type.
 You can see where the people were hurt, particularly the holes and cracks in their skulls.
 Given that 1979 isn’t that long ago, just think, any locals around 35 and older must have either directly or indirectly been affected by the Khmer Rouge regime.
 Our tour guide even had some private stories to share.
 And more recently, around $200 million US dollars was spent bringing the first of a handful of leaders, Duch, Tuol Sleng prison leader, to justice.
 To learn more about the Khmer Rouge regime read the book ‘First They Killed My Father’ which has since been turned into a movie.

 Okay time to lighten the mood.
 Our next stop was the National Museum, home of so – many – sculptures.
 My favourites were the sculptures from the Banteay Srei Temple transported from the Angkor region.
 I saw the temple itself in 2010 during my first visit to Cambodia.
 Little did I realise parts of it were a replica and the REAL thing was in a museum in Phnom Penh.
 Our local museum guide told us that many of the temples and statues stem from Hinduism.